rmsk2/6502profiler/README.md

     	Give more information
 ```

-The name of the test case file is interpreted relative to the directory specified by the `AcmeTestDir` configuration entry.
-The `.json`
+The name of the test case file is interpreted relative to the directory specified by the `AcmeTestDir` configuration entry (see below).
-suffix of the filename can be omitted.
-In order to run all test cases in that directory see the `verifyall` command as described below.
+The `.json` suffix of the filename can be omitted.
+In order to run all test cases in that directory see the `verifyall` command as
+described below.

-The general idea is to have a source file which contains the subroutine to test in one directory (the source directory as given in
+The general idea is to have a collection of source file which contain the assembly subroutines to test in one directory (the source
-`AcmeSrcDir`) and an additional separate test driver program in a test directory (named by `AcmeTestDir`) which calls the routines
+directory as given in `AcmeSrcDir`) and additional separate assembly test driver programs in a test directory (named by `AcmeTestDir`)
-that are to be tested in an appropriate fashion.
-The test driver includes the files which contain the subroutines to test (using
+which call the routines that are to be tested in an appropriate fashion.
+The test drivers use the `!source` pseudo opcode of `acme` to
-the `!source` pseudo opcode) from the source directory.
-Then the test driver is assembled (or compiled) into the test binary directory.
+access routines from the source directory.
+The test drivers are automatically assembled (or compiled) into the test binary directory.
 This directory is specified by `AcmeBinDir`.

 The `verify` command then loads the test driver binary and a corresponding Lua test script.
 This script has to define at least